SCPC ~ 125 Years as a Congregation

 In November 1992, a Nine-year building campaign kicked off to raise over $2 million for a new education annex.
 To lead this venture, the Rev. Charles Curley was called as Head of Staff in 1993.
 In September 1995, the new building was dedicated.
 Between the two Sunday morning services a ribbon-cutting ceremony took place, complete with the sounds of bagpipes and the church bell.

-Strong adult and children’s Sunday Schools resulted from this focus on education, and LOGOS and FISH programs grew.
+Throughout the 90’s the LOGOS and FISH programs grew.
 Additionally, SCPC’s commitments to diversity and peacemaking expanded, as well as missions at every level.
 By 1997, an intensive outreach to college students included an exam week study break program, a College Connection luncheon and the AGAPE weekly fellowship gatherings.

 Year 2000 and Beyond